What do you get, how much is it and how easy to prepare?

 One of the most popular features on Manchester Confidential has always been our honest, unannounced and impartial restaurant reviews.
 Our readers come to us for the lowdown, confident that we know our stuff and will tell it straight.
 Without restaurants, we've not been able to write restaurant reviews.
 But it’s what we do.

-So we’re launching a new series, giving you the scoop on some of the many delivery options that have sprung up.
+So we’re giving you the scoop on some of the many delivery options that have sprung up.
 We’ll buy it, eat it - cook it if we have to - and let you know how it was.
 We’re not going to be scoring these ‘reviews’ - it doesn’t seem right - but we’ll let you know what you can expect and where's worth spending your money.

 What do you get and how much does it cost?